RAUL DE LA TORRE Biography

 FILS I COLORS

 I first began to make cuts with a razor 15 years ago, shortly after reading an interview with Catalan artist, Joan Miro.
-In it, he said: “I want to assassinate painting.”
-That started the process and, from there, I created a series of works on canvas that involved large cuts on canvas filled with materials such as cardboard, old-t-shirts and paper.
+In it, he said, “I want to assassinate painting.”
+That started the process, and from there I created a series of works on canvas that involved large cuts filled with materials such as cardboard, old-t-shirts and paper.
 Six years ago, I decided to explore the combination of color and destruction of the working surface, and that was the beginning of “THREADS AND COLORS – FILS I COLORS.”

-In FILS I COLORS, I always start by working with paint, make cuts on the paper or canvas, and then fill those gaps by embroidering with cotton thread.
-This adds textures to the work, and is an attempt to find life and movement, and to a create a more dynamic surface.
+In FILS I COLORS, I always start by working with paint, making cuts on the paper or canvas, and then filling those gaps by embroidering with cotton thread.
+This adds texture to the work, and is an attempt to find life and movement and to create a more dynamic surface.
 The embroidery is meant to represent those experiences as a part of our DNA.
 It is also essential that the different combinations of colors represent emotions and interpretations for each individual interacting with the works.

 I like to make people think.
 For the most part, people are hooked all day to a screen that is telling them what to do, what to watch, what to buy, etc. I want to make them think, feel, talk.
 For me, each work of the series represents many things: moods, people, moments, life experiences.
 I can remember the moment each was made and why I chose the particular colors I did.
 You have to feel what it represents for you.

 ON THE WALL: Inside the Artist's Studio